HYF-Class19/home/.github/ISSUE_TEMPLATE/deliverable.md

 ---
 name: deliverable
 about: A template for deliverables issues
-title: 'Group Name or Your Name: Deliverable Name'
+title: "Group Name or Your Name: Deliverable Name"
 labels: deliverable
 ---